ubermag/ubermag.github.io/source/installation.rst

    $ python -c "import PACKAGE; PACKAGE.test()"

-.. topic:: Example for ``ubermag``
+.. topic:: Example for ``PACKAGE=ubermag``

    .. code-block:: bash

       $ python -c "import ubermag; ubermag.test()"

-If no errors are reported, the installation was sucessful.
+If no errors are reported, the installation was successful.

 Update
 ------